pyaf/code_for_fun/README.md

 This repo contains my code to automate boring stuff around me.

+## `WhatsApp_img_notes_extractor`

+Code to extract study notes from WhatsApp Images folder.
+I've trained a CNN model to predict such images and extract them out of WhatsApp Images directory.

 ## `auto_lan_auth`

 Code to automate the LAN Authentication process on IIT (BHU) campus.